swarnalee-m/green-website/_notes/Style & Theme.md

 - Headings have hyphenated word breaks for large text on small devices
 - Increased width for breakpoint to avoid squished grids
 - Lots of variables in `:root` based on reducing opacity for the same primary theme color
+- Added `display: grid` liberally when codeblocks broke the grid